 And like I said, totally garden fresh.
 Herb hill is outta control!

-This dressing was not only delectable when drizzled over this salad but it’d make a really good marinade for chicken or shrimp, too.
+This vinaigrette was not only delectable when drizzled over this salad but it’d make a really good marinade for chicken or shrimp, too.
 The color is so vibrant.

 Finally, divide mixed greens between bowls then top with the Smokey Candied Walnuts and roasted spicy broccoli and sweet corn.
 Add cubes of white cheddar cheese, fresh cherry or grape tomatoes, and you’re set!